 Sarah R. Schalman-Bergen

 Sarah R. Schalman-Bergen is a Shareholder at the Firm.
 She Co-Chairs the Firm’s Employment Law Department and is a member of the Firm’s Antitrust, Insurance Products & Financial Services, and Lending Practices & Borrowers’ Rights Departments.
-She is also a member of the Firm’s Hiring Committee, Associate Development Committee and Pro Bono Committee.

 Ms. Schalman-Bergen represents employees who are not being paid properly in class and collective action wage and hour employment cases as well as in class action discrimination cases across the country.
 Specifically, Ms. Schalman-Bergen has served as lead counsel in dozens of wage theft lawsuits, representing employees in a variety of industries, including at meat and poultry plants, at fast food restaurants, in the oil and gas industry, in white collar jobs and in the government.